Image fusion is the process of combining relevant information in two or more images of a scene into a single

 (c)

-levels.
-Each image was obtained by focusing the camera on one of the books. (c) The result of fusing images
+distant book. (b) Image obtained when focusing the camera on the near book. (c) The result of fusing the

 Image Registration and Fusion Systems